r-link/microtome_slides/README.md

 used in Germany.

-If you do not want to change your system settings, you can alternatively export everything in a `.csv` format and use Excels **Daten ➜ Text in Spalten** menu to manually set field delimitor and decimal separator.
+If you do not want to change your system settings, you can alternatively export everything in a `.csv` format and use Excel’s **Daten ➜ Text in Spalten** menu to manually set field delimitor and decimal separator.

 # Preparation in GIMP